Best Camping in Tennessee

 There are over 56 miles of hiking and mountain biking trails winding through the park, an 18-hole golf course, a huge swimming pool, an educational nature center, crafting and arts programs, and lots of awe-inspiring waterfalls that are sure to have visitors’ cameras snapping!

-All of Fall Creek Falls State Park’s camping sites have grills, picnic tables, water, and electricity, and many also offer sewer hookups.
+All of Fall Creek Falls State Park’s camping sites have grills, picnic tables, water, and electricity, and many also offer sewer and water hookups.
 There are back-in and pull-through sites, with 30/50-amp connections.
 Also, your dog is welcome to join you on your camping vacation here!

 For those campers seeking a more rustic experience, there are 16 primitive campsites and three backcountry sites also available.